andygout/ner-commodities/README.md

 ## Creating training and validation datasets
 - Click the `commodities.ipynb` file to open this kernel on [http://localhost:8888/notebooks/commodities.ipynb](http://localhost:8888/notebooks/commodities.ipynb)
 - Run each of the cells in order from top to bottom, which will create the following files in the `data` directory:
-  - `commodities_data.json`: commodities identified in each article (non-essential for training the model)
+  - `commodities_data.json`: commodities identified in each article (non-essential for training the NER model)
   - `commodities_training_data.json` (used by spaCy v2)
   - `commodities_training_data.spacy` (used by spaCy v3)
   - `commodities_validation_data.json` (used by spaCy v2)